Ultimate Travel Guide to Intramuros Old Town in Manila City: Everything You Need to Know

 Photo by the Philippine Department of Tourism

-A restaurant owned by the Catholic Bishops’ Conference of the Philippines (CBCP), Ristorante Delle Mitre is located in the CBCP building across San Agustin Church.
+Owned by the Catholic Bishops’ Conference of the Philippines (CBCP), Ristorante Delle Mitre is located across from San Agustin Church in the CBCP building.

 9 Spoons

-Do try the Bayleaf All Day Tapa and Kare-kare for a taste of home, or international flairs like wood-fired pizzas, pasta, and sandwiches.
+Don't miss the Bayleaf All Day Tapa and Kare-kare for a comforting taste of home.
+The menu also features international dishes such as wood-fired pizzas, pasta, and sandwiches.

 Sky Deck